-As we’ve mentioned, a metal roof is an expensive investment that you want to benefit greatly from.
+As we’ve mentioned, a metal roof is an expensive investment you want to benefit greatly from.
 Since metal roofing lasts longer and has a higher one-time cost in the short run, a building or home with a metal roof has an increased property value (typically anywhere from 1 to 6% higher).
 This can also contribute to how easy it is to resell a structure, especially if the roof is in good condition and wouldn’t need to be replaced by new owners.
-This can come in handy if you plan to put your home or building on the market.
+This can be handy if you plan to sell your home or building.

 Additionally, metal roofing can lower home insurance premiums because metal is much less likely to fail from fire, high winds, and wind-driven rain damage than other types of roofing.
 On the contrary, insurance could also be more expensive because the roof itself is worth more and would make any replacements higher for the insurance company to cover.
-There are a lot of other factors that play into the cost of insurance, such as location and other problem-causing risks, which should be discussed with the insurance company.
+Many other factors play into the cost of insurance, such as location and other problem-causing risks, which should be discussed with the insurance company.

 Weather events are unpredictable, but the best you can do is prepare ahead of time by purchasing exterior products with designed and tested durability; one of which is a metal roof.
 If you know you live in a high wind zone, a place with high snow or rainfall patterns, or a region threatened by hurricanes or tornadoes, it might be the best choice to buy a metal roof that can withstand the elements far better than other materials.

-There’s no doubt that metal roofing is one of the most eco-friendly options in roofing, which applies in a number of ways:
+There’s no doubt that metal roofing is one of the most eco-friendly options in roofing, which applies in several ways:

 - Metal roofing materials are highly recyclable, meaning leftover pieces, tear-off panels, or damaged parts can be recycled for future use.